nzmm/parlour/README.md

 Bring your own music.

-Combine the Spotify catalogue with your curated collection of mp3's and create group playlists with your friends.
+Combine the Spotify Library with your curated collection of mp3's and create group playlists with your friends.

 <br>